Retrieving Data From Archive

 - Standard — the recommended option.
-The retrieved data is available within 3–5 hours for data stored in the Amazon S3 Glacier storage class and within 12 hours for data stored in the Amazon S3 Glacier Deep Archive storage class.
+The retrieved data is available within 3–5 hours for data stored in the S3 Glacier Flexible Retrieval storage class and within 12 hours for data stored in the S3 Glacier Deep Archive storage class.

 - Bulk — the least expensive option.
-The retrieved data is available within 5–12 hours for data stored in the Amazon S3 Glacier storage class and within 48 hours for data stored in the Amazon S3 Glacier Deep Archive storage class.
+The retrieved data is available within 5–12 hours for data stored in the S3 Glacier Flexible Retrieval storage class and within 48 hours for data stored in the S3 Glacier Deep Archive storage class.